Universal free-energy distribution in the critical point of a random Ising ferromagnet: Critical free energy distribution function

 and the function $\eta(-f)$ is defined by the equation

-Here, the values of the FP couplings $g_{*}$ and $u_{*}$ are given in eq.(\ref{7}).
+Here, the values of the FP couplings $g_{*}$ and $u_{*}$ are given in Eq.(\ref{7}).

-The universal curve for the probability distribution function $P(f)$, eq.(\ref{18}), is represented in Figure 1.
-We see that, like in all the other systems where the free energy PDFs have been calculated \cite{RandFerro,UnivRand,replicas} this function is essentially non-symmetric: the left tail is much more slow than the right one.
+The universal curve for the probability distribution function $P(f)$, Eq.(\ref{18}), is represented in Figure 1.
+We see that, like in all the other systems where the free energy PDFs have been calculated \cite{RandFerro,UnivRand,replicas} this function is essentially non-symmetric: the left tail is much slower than the right one.